Eureka! How to Generate Leads Using the Lighthouse Client Strategy

 Conclusion

-Going back to the restaurant owner example, when other restaurant owners see you sharing personal restaurant-specific experiences, they will connect more with you since they would feel that you’re one of them and someone who understands them.
+Going back to the restaurant owner example, when other restaurant owners see you sharing personal restaurant-specific experiences, they will connect more with you since they would feel that you’re one of them and someone who understands them and their unique business challenges.

-In fact, this is the major reason why I believe that lead generation is one of the easiest problems to solve.
+In fact, this is the major reason why I believe that coming up with a B2B lead generation strategy is one of the easiest problems to solve.
 Using the magnified power of creating videos against that one target can help you create a ton of content and absolutely kill it.

 So, what are you waiting for?
 Find your lighthouse client, make those videos, and get started on generating leads for your business to thrive.